delphidabbler/delphi-tips/README.md

 ## `db`

-Contains a single SQL file that provides meta data about the tips.
+Contains a pair of SQL files - `tips.sql` and `tips-v2.sql` - that provide meta data about the tips.
 The SQL can be used to create a database.

+These files contain two versions of the database.
+They both have the same content except that `tips-v2.sql` has had two columns removed that contain email addresses in `tips.sql`.

 Such a database could can be used with the content of the `docs/_tips` folder and some suitable CSS and HTML templates to generate complete web pages for each tip.